Back to all articles

 Don’t drain your battery

 Anything that puts a drain on your battery will impact your fuel economy.
-You should try to use air conditioning as little as possible and remember to turn off heated seats and steering wheels when they are no longer needed.
-It’s also a good idea to make sure your battery is properly maintained as a battery in poor condition can also increase fuel costs.
+You should try to use air conditioning as little as possible and remember to turn off heated seats and steering wheels when they’re no longer needed.

 Make small driving adjustments

-Many drivers form lifelong bad habits which increase their fuel costs throughout their time on the road.
-However, by changing your driver behaviour, you can start to save money.
-For example, slow down early to let traffic lights change, rather than stopping completely; speed up a little before you reach the foot of a hill, and leave a sensible distance between you and the car in front so you can brake evenly.
+For example, slow down early to let traffic lights change rather than stopping completely, speed up a little before you reach the foot of a hill, and leave a sensible distance between you and the car in front so you can brake evenly.

 Additional things you can do to save money on fuel

 To ensure that you’re not overspending on fuel, it’s vital to know how much your vehicle or fleet is costing you to run each week, month, or year before you start to look to save money.
-This will give you an accurate guideline which can then be used as a comparison when you begin to introduce new ways of driving.
+Also, noting the number of trips you make, how your routes vary, the average fuel price of local fuel stations, your vehicle miles per gallon (MPG), and monthly mileage estimates is important.

-Investing in a telematics system is beneficial for businesses as the data can be used to reduce fuel costs.
+Investing in a telematics system is beneficial for businesses, as the data can be used to reduce fuel costs.
 Telematics combines a GPS system with on-board diagnostics so you can:

-• Assess the miles per gallon/litre performance of all the vehicles in your fleet.
+• Assess the miles-per-gallon/litre performance of all the vehicles in your fleet.

 • Identify the best routes for your vehicles so less fuel is used.